PjotrSvetachov/VRPNInput/README.md

 # Using the plugin
 The plugin takes a .ini file that describes what VRPN devices there are and how to map them to the input.
 The reason we use .ini files is that this way we can switch or remap VRPN devices without repackaging the project.
+The default place where the editor will look for the configuration file is the Engine\Plugins\HPCV\VRPNInput\Config\VRPNConfig.ini (this is the editor directory, not the project directory.)
+The default place where the game will look for the configuration file is the Engine\Plugins\HPCV\VRPNInput\Config\VRPNConfig.ini
-You will need to start both the editor and the package game with a -VRPNConfigFile="absolute_path_to_.ini" command line option.
+If you want to overwrite this you will need to start both the editor and the packaged game with a -VRPNConfigFile="absolute_path_to_.ini" command line option.
+Note that if you package the game the .ini file is not yet copied over so you need to do it manually or overwrite it with a command line.
 If you forget to start the package and forget to specify the .ini file you will get lots of warnings in your log file but the game will run.
 If you open a project and forget to specify the option you will get a lot of warnings when trying to compile blueprints that make use of events coming from VRPN devices.